anumsaeed0/GeneticAlgorithm/README.md

 ## Files

-- `genetic_algorithm.py`: Python script containing the implementation of the genetic algorithm.
+- `genetic_algorithm.ipynb` and `genetic_algorithm.py`: Python script containing the implementation of the genetic algorithm.
 - `README.md`: This file, providing an overview and instructions.

 ## Usage